 Cabochon Hotel, Bangkok

 This Sukhumvit Road landmark manages to feel supremely intimate despite its location in the middle of Bangkok.
 Set in the historic Walpole Building, the hotel has just 8 rooms that mix French Colonial elegance with traditional Thai style.
-If you're feeling nostalgic head to Cabochon's Joy Luck Club Lounge, with its Parisian and Viennese-inspired salons, or if you're more in the mood for contemporary glamour, check out the rooftop pool, with its skyscraping views over city.
+If you're feeling nostalgic, head to Cabochon's Joy Luck Club Lounge, with its Parisian and Viennese-inspired salons, or if you're more in the mood for contemporary glamour, check out the rooftop pool for skyscraping views over city.

 House Hotel, Istanbul

-Designed by Turkish tastemakers Autobahn, this 20-suite hotspot is located in the historic 1890s Zenovitch Apartment, in the artsy, boho-chic neighborhood of Çukurcuma.
-The interiors include exquisite (but not extravagantly priced) rooms with soaring ceilings, crown moldings and parquet floors, along with marble bathrooms, with walk-in rain showers.
+Designed by Turkish studio Autoban, this 20-suite hotspot is located in the historic 1890s Zenovitch Apartment, in the artsy, boho-chic neighborhood of Çukurcuma.
+The interiors include exquisite (but not extravagantly priced) rooms with soaring ceilings, crown moldings, and parquet floors, along with marble bathrooms and walk-in rain showers.
 There's also an on-point attic bar with unparalleled views over the city.

 Finca Valentina, Argentina